-Using the overall sample, across all models in Table 14 and 15 an additional SQFT is shown to significantly increase the listed price of a home by 0.03 percent, which is stable across samples.
+Using the overall sample, across all models in Table 14 and 15 an additional square foot of living space is shown to significantly increase the listed price of a home by 0.03%, which is stable across samples.
 When using the overall sample median P_h^{LIST} this equates to \$82.5/sqft, or \$127.5/sqft at the mean value.
-Also significant at the 0.001 level, manufactured homes, MANU, are listed 26-29 percent less than non-manufactured home; using the midpoint (27.5 percent), for the overall sample this equates to \$76,000 for the median home or \$116,000 for the mean.
-Estimated coefficients on MULTI-GARAGE and ACCENTRAL are both consistently and significantly positive (0.001 level) across all specifications and range from 7-9 percent (or \$22,000 for the median home and \$34,000 for mean list price home, evaluated at 8 percent) for having multiple garages to 12.8-15.8 percent (or \$39,000 for the median home and \$61,000 for mean list price home, evaluated at 14.3 percent) for having "central" in the air conditioning description.
-Finally, an additional BEDROOM significantly increases the listed price by 4.5-6 percent (or \$14,000 for the median home and \$22,000 for mean list price home, evaluated at 5.25 percent).
-As measures of construct validity, all these appear to line up well with market evidence.
+Also significant at the 0.001 level, manufactured homes, MANU, are listed 26-29% less than non-manufactured homes; using the midpoint (27.5%), for the overall sample this equates to ~\$76,000 lower list price for the median home or ~\$116,000 for the mean.
+Estimated coefficients on MULTI-GARAGE and ACCENTRAL are both consistently and significantly positive (0.001 level) across all specifications and range from 7-9% (or ~\$22,000 for the median home and ~\$34,000 for mean list price home, evaluated at 8%) for having multiple garages to 12.8-15.8% (or ~\$39,000 for the median home and ~\$61,000 for mean list price home, evaluated at 14.3%) for having "central" in the air conditioning description.
+Finally, an additional BEDROOM significantly increases the listed price by 4.5-6% (or ~\$14,000 for the median home and ~\$22,000 for the and 14.5%).
+As measures of construct validity, these all appear to line up well with market evidence.

-In both tables, the average unemployment rate in the county a home is located (AVG-UE) is a statistically significant (0.001 level) and negative determinant of the listed price of a home.
+In both tables, the average unemployment rate in the county corresponding to a home (AVG-UE) is a statistically significant (0.001 level) and negative determinant of the listed price of a home.
 Increases in employment are expected to be a positive demand shifter for home values.
-The magnitude of the effect across model specifications in Table 14 and 15 show that an additional percentage reduction in AVG-UE increases the listed price of a home by about 8-10 percent (except for the Table 15, model 2, which has collinearity issues).
-Estimated coefficients on DIST are positive and significant (0.05 level) across both tables indicating the further a house is from a main road (highway or principal arterial) the higher the listed price.
-Although they have small marginal effects (< 1 percent), the Census block group characteristics of median household income and percentage white, MED-HHINC and PCT-WHITE, are each significant (0.01 level) and positive determinants in Table 14 and 15.
-This is consistent with prior research findings (e.g., Howell and Korver-Glenn, 2020).
-Population density in the Census block group a home is located (POP-DENS) is negative and significant (0.001 level) determinant across all models in Tables 14 and 15, consistent with Acolin et al. (2022).
+The magnitude of the effect across model specifications in Table 14 and 15 shows that an additional percentage point reduction in AVG-UE increases the listed price of a home by about 8-10% (except for the Table 15, model 2, which has collinearity issues).
+Estimated coefficients on DIST are positive and significant (0.05 level) across both tables indicating the farther a house is from a main road (highway or principal arterial road) the higher the listed price.
+Although they have small marginal effects (< 1%), the Census block group characteristics of median household